Secure delivery without guesswork

 Lifecycle

 The Green Drake passes through an unusually long nymphal period of one to two years, burrowing deep into the silt and fine gravel of chalk-stream beds.
-The U-shaped burrow nymph is large and distinctive, with three feathery tails and heavily fringed gills along its abdomen.
-As it matures it develops dark wing cases visible under its thorax.
+The U-shaped burrow nymph is large and distinctive, with three feathery tails and heavily fringed gills.

 Peak months